thomergil/gopro-map-sync/README.md

 ### Passing GPX Animator command line options using `--args`

 In the example above, the command line gets awkwardly long.
-You can put GPX Animator command line arguments in a file and pass it to `gpxanimator` with `--args`.
+You can put GPX Animator command line arguments in a file and pass it to `gpxmapmovie` with `--args`.

 `args.txt`: